 All these improvements caused by weight-loss as low as 5-10 percent ultimately lead to very significant benefits including a lesser chance of having a heart attack or stroke.
-Now, the next question that comes to mind is since we know that a 5-10 percent weight-loss is very beneficial, how can it
+Now, the next question that comes to mind is since we know that a 5-10 percent weight-loss is very beneficial, how can it be achieved?

 First and foremost, weight-loss starts with lifestyle changes: diet and exercise.
 The first step is to talk to your healthcare provider.
 They will help choose the diet that is most appropriate.
 The diet choices are usually determined by the existing medical problems among other factors and should be discussed with your healthcare provider.
 On this note, it is worth mentioning that scientists have recently shown that a “Mediterranean diet,” which is rich in fish, vegetables, olive oil or nuts will protect you from heart disease even more when compared to other commonly used diets.